XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-01-0531.md

 slice specific identifiers for enforcing the SLA of IETF Network Slice service in the in transport network.

-##  5G E2E Network Slice Mapping in Management Plane
+#  5G E2E Network Slice Mapping in Management and Control Planes
-The transport network management Plane maintains the interface between 3GPP NSMF and TN NSSMF, which 1) In order to guarantees that IETF network slice could satisfy the requirements of connection between AN and CN, requirement parameters are necessary for ietf network slice northbound interface ; 2) builds up the mapping relationship between NSI identifier and IETF network slice service ID;
+The transport network management Plane maintains the interface between 3GPP NSMF and TN NSSMF, which 1) in order to guarantees that IETF network slice could satisfy the requirements of connection between AN and CN, requirement parameters are necessary for ietf network slice northbound interface ; 2) builds up the mapping relationship between NSI identifier and IETF network slice service ID.

 Service Profile defined in {{TS-28.541}} represents the requirement of end-to-end network slice instance in 5G network.
 Parameters defined